helton/lispure/README.md

-# lispure
+# LISPure

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A pure LISP interpreter in Clojure.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Helton Carlos de Souza

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License either version 1.0 or any later version.